rollingrhinoremix/RRR-builder/README.md

 the `fetch_build.conf` is where the base iso is from and generally it uses ubiquity, and is apt-based but doesn't have to be and generally it can be untouched most of time.
-Next `build.conf` I think this is self explaintory but this is name of os, disk info and the name if outputting .iso. next the files in `./build`, the `build.sh` is used for startup generally this is used in the middle to remove gnome packages and stuff but it is okay if you do it in the `switch.sh` which converts your install to the os.
+Next `build.conf` I think this is self explaintory but this is name of os, disk info and the name of the outputting .iso. next the files in `./build`, the `build.sh` is used for startup generally this is used in the middle to remove gnome packages and stuff but it is okay if you do it in the `switch.sh` which converts your install to the os.
 For `.github/make_release.yml` this